davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 ## Always dispose `CancellationTokenSource`(s) used for timeouts

-`CancellationTokenSource` objects that are used for timeouts (are created with timers or uses the `CancelAfter` method), can put pressure on the timer queue if not disposed.
+`CancellationTokenSource` objects that are used for timeouts (are created with timers or use the `CancelAfter` method), can put pressure on the timer queue if not disposed.

-❌ **BAD** This example does not dispose the `CancellationTokenSource` and as a result the timer stays in the queue for 10 seconds after each request is made.
+❌ **BAD** This example does not dispose of the `CancellationTokenSource` and as a result, the timer stays in the queue for 10 seconds after each request is made.

 ```C#
 public async Task<Stream> HttpClientAsyncWithCancellationBad()